1stBank Center: History

 Under the new management, the venue saw over one million dollars in renovations.
 This included a new paint job, window treatments, terrace balconies, improvements to lighting and acoustics.
 Over 2,000 parking spaces were added, along with a pedestrian bridge connecting patrons to RTD's US 36 and Broomfield Park-n-Ride.
 During this construction period, the facility was given a temporary name change of Odeum Colorado.
 In February 2010, it was announced local financial institution, FirstBank Holding Company of Colorado, Inc. (known simply as 1stBank) purchased naming rights for five years, at an undisclosed amount.
 The agreement began on March 1, 2010.
 The arena reopened on March 5, 2010, with a concert by Furthur.
 Since its reopening, the arena has hosted numerous concerts by popular artists, alongside family shows and sporting events.

 On May 23, 2023, the Broomfield Urban Renewal Authority's Board of Directors announced that the arena would permanently close on November 30 and then be torn down in early to mid 2024.
 The board cited that the arena never made a profit as the reason for its closing.
 The large property is expected to be redeveloped soon after demolition of the 1st Bank Center.
 Demolition began in November 2024.
 The demolition of the building cost $3 million.
-As of May 2025, the site where the arena once stood was now a dirt lot.
+As of May 2025, the site where the arena once stood was a dirt lot.

 The 1st Bank Center held its final event on September 27, 2023, with an episode of AEW Dynamite.